Boiler Service Cost

 What Factors Impact Boiler Service Costs?

-The type of boiler that you are having serviced will be a cost affecting factor.
-Different fuel types such as gas, oil, or LPG will need specific servicing.
+• Type of Boiler - The type of boiler that you are having serviced will be a cost affecting factor.
+Different fuel types, such as gas, oil, or LPG, will need specific servicing.

-How old your boiler is and how regularly it is serviced will have implications for the cost of servicing.
+• Age of Boiler -This will affect the cost of servicing.
 An aged conventional boiler will need more time and attention to be checked, compared to a relatively new combination boiler.

 close up of a boiler display